tinng81/decent-macOS/bettertouchtool/README.md

 # BetterTouchTool

-> BetterTouchTool is is a great, feature packed app that allows you to customize various input devices on your Mac.
+> BetterTouchTool is a great, feature packed app that allows you to customize various input devices on your Mac.
 Currently BetterTouchTool supports:
 >
 > - Macbook Trackpad
 > - Magic Trackpad 1 & 2